dtcenter/MET/docs/Users_Guide/tc-stat.rst

 • The **-out_line_type** option defines the output data that should be written.
 This job can write contingency table counts (CTC), contingency table statistics (CTS), and RIRW matched pairs (MPR).
 The default is CTC and CTS, but the MPR output provides a great amount of detail.

 Users may also specify the **-out_alpha** option to define the alpha value for the confidence intervals in the CTS output line type.
 In addition, the **-by column_name** option is a convenient way of running the same job across multiple stratifications of data.
 For example, **-by AMODEL** runs the same job for each unique AMODEL name in the data.

+Users may also specify the **-out_stat** option in order to output the 24 Common STAT header columns along with the contingency table statistics (for the CTC and CTS output line types).
+The 24 Common STAT header columns will be written to an output file along with CTC and/or CTS output columns.

 **Job: PROBRIRW**